gregdyke/gregdyke.github.io/_posts/2017-07-11-polyrhythms.md

   <span class="sample" data-title="Two beat ternary rhythm" data-pattern="122122" data-src="/media/polyrhythms/1na2na.wav"></span>
 </div>

 Both of these break down into an underlying six beat rhythm, with emphasis on different beats[^1].
 If we go to a 6 beat interpretation of the rhythm, we can count it in two different ways: "121212" and "123123".
 Each count represents the same time value (one sixth of the bar).
-The first two beats have the same "names" in both ways of counting, and then the two get offset until they meet again after 6 beats[^2].
-The places where we count "1" are the places that are emphasized in the two against three polyrhythm [^2].
+The first two beats have the same "names" in both ways of counting, and then the two get offset until they meet again after 6 beats.
+The places where we count "1" are the places that are emphasized in the two against three polyrhythm[^2].
 You can also try beating out with both hands on your knees, using a flat hand for the "1"s and the fist for the other two beats.

 <div class="loopy">
   <span class="sample" data-title="Counting six beats in twos" data-pattern="121212" data-src="/media/polyrhythms/121212.wav"></span>